 Instead of strapping your child in a high chair, try using a weaning table.

-As soon as your child can sit up you can start them in this chair.
+As soon as your child can sit up, you can start them in this chair.

-You want to avoid strapping your child in because as Jenny explains it is the kind of basic respect to never strap someone into something and make them feel like they can get out.
+You want to avoid strapping your child in because, as Jenny explains, it is the kind of basic respect never to strap someone into something and make them feel like they can get out.